 Krishna has told us how not to act, and now will tell us how to act.

-Fixed in yoga, perform actions
+Steadfast in yoga, perform actions

-The first, all-encompassing factor of right action is the fixing of the mind and heart in yoga–that is, being constantly engaged in the interior process of yoga whatever the external situation or action.
-Ultimately it means to do all things with our consciousness united with Divine Conscious–with God.
+The first factor of right action is the all-encompassing factor of fixing the mind and heart in yoga–that is, being constantly engaged in the interior process of yoga whatever the external situation or action.
+Ultimately it means to do all things with our consciousness united with divine consciousness: God.
 That is easy to say, but what does it really mean?
 Krishna is being eminently practical: the only way to act united to divine consciousness is to hold on to that Consciousness through continual immersion in yoga sadhana.
 “Established in yoga concentration,… he who thinks of me constantly, whose mind never goes elsewhere, for him, the constantly-joined [yoked] yogi, I am easy to attain” (8:12-14).
 There we have it as easy to see as the oft-cited amalaka fruit in the hand.

 Having abandoned attachment